 As an alternative for tuition assistance to attend Oklahoma public colleges and universities, Oklahoma’s Promise assistance at designated amounts can be used for post-secondary coursework at many private higher education institutions in the state.

 To qualify, a student must make initial application prior to the application deadline in the year the student completes the 10th grade.

 Oklahoma Money Matters

-The Oklahoma Money Matters website is a project initiative of the Oklahoma College Assistance Program, a division of the Oklahoma State Regents of Higher Education.
+Oklahoma Money Matters is a project initiative of the Oklahoma College Assistance Program, a division of the Oklahoma State Regents of Higher Education.
 The site provides information and tools toward improving financial literacy and assisting parents and students with preparation for post-secondary education costs.

 The site includes budget calculators and other tools to assist users in better managing funds in order to better prioritize personal expenditures and prepare for future challenges.

 OKCOLLEGESTART is a project of the Oklahoma State Regents for Higher Education, Oklahoma colleges and University and various college access organizations.

 With their accounts, students can begin preparation for education after high school and track their progress over time beginning as early as middle school.
 The site also provides updated information on degree plans, admission requirements, activities and costs at Oklahoma public and private higher education institutions allowing students and parents to review the options available in Oklahoma for post-secondary education.

 Similar to OKCOLLEGESTART, this site provides information about colleges, universities, vocational, and career programs throughout the United States.